 Check processing: take checks without taking chances

 While having the ability to accept and process checks may seem like outdated technology, it’s still critical for many types of businesses and customers.
 Are you on the fence about whether or not your business should still be accepting checks in 2016?
 Consider how your customers pay and what your competitors offer.
-Don't lose business and customers because you turn away checks from those who prefer to pay that way.
+Don't lose business and customers because you refuse to process checks for those who prefer to pay that way.

 The way that businesses accept and process checks today is much different—not to mention more sophisticated and secure—than it was 10 or 15 years ago.
 ACH and eCheck payment processing options can provide real-time authorizations and fewer hassles than the old process of depositing traditional paper checks at your bank’s brick-and-mortar location.Today's check processing can help your business: